 Combining impeccable taste, international relationships and a highly selective approach, RWSG identifies and represents only the finest writers from every genre, including fiction, non-fiction, biography, children’s stories, short stories, comics, graphic novels, web comics and more.

 RWSG clients are among the world’s most unique and lauded storytellers.
-Our writers are recipients of numerous awards including: The Nobel Prize in Literature; The National Book Award; The Pulitzer Prize; The MacArthur Genius Grant; The Newbery Award; The Writers Guild Award; and The Academy and Emmy Awards.
+Our writers are recipients of numerous awards including: The Nobel Prize in Literature; The National Book Award; The Pulitzer Prize; The Man Booker Prize; The MacArthur Genius Grant; The Newbery Award; The Writers Guild Award; and The Academy and Emmy Awards.

 Sylvie Rabineau co-founded Rabineau Wachter in 2000 (which evolved to become The RWSG Literary Agency).
 Prior to RWSG, Sylvie was an agent at Sanford Gross and Associates, and began her agency career with International Creative Management.
 She holds a law degree from the University of Southern California.